fedpre/fedpre.github.io/README.md

-# "Link in Bio" Page for Instagram or Other Social Media Platform
+# GitHub Home page

-A linktree-type "link in bio" for Instagram or other social media platforms.
-No frameworks.
+Check out my social media and latest projects on this "link in bio" style page!